 A small thing that could make a big difference is to ask homeowners to leave their internal doors open.
 Door handles are one of the worst offenders in a home for harbouring germs.
 Minimising the contact you have with them will reduce the risk of transmission.

 By maintaining good ventilation in the room you’re working in, you’ll be reducing the risk of transmission due to the airflow.
-According to research undertaken by Shelly Miller, a Professor of Mechanical Engineering “The safest indoor space is one that constantly has lots of outside air replacing the stale air inside.”
+According to research undertaken by Shelly Miller, a Professor of Mechanical Engineering, “The safest indoor space is one that constantly has lots of outside air replacing the stale air inside.”

-Lunchtime is one of the best times of the day and it’s always nice for a customer to whip you up something, but it’s best to politely decline for now.
+Lunchtime is one of the best times of the day, and it’s always nice for a customer to whip you up something, but it’s best to politely decline for now.
 (Be sure to let them know it’s for health & safety reasons rather than poor tea-making skills).
-Instead, bring your own lunch, a travel flask of tea and a bottle of water to keep you fed and watered throughout the day.
+Instead, bring your lunch, a travel flask of tea and a bottle of water to keep you fed and watered throughout the day.

 During work, aim to keep your workplace clean and tidy.
 Clean and put tools away once you no longer need them.
 Once you’ve finished a job, clean up around you.
 This means any surfaces, equipment or tools you’ve used during the work.
-In this case, a tub of antibacterial wipes is useful to have on hand.
+In this case, a tub of antibacterial wipes is helpful to have on hand.

-For more information as a business or employee, visit gov.uk/coronavirus
+For more information as a business or employee, visit gov.UK/coronavirus